ScuolaNormaleSuperiore/wp-pagopa-gateway-cineca/README.md

 ## Demo
 ### Docker
-You can test the plugin using a Docker container that contains all the software components needed (Wordpress + WooCommerce + wp-pagopa-gateway-cineca).
-See this Docker file:
+You can test the plugin using a *Docker* container that runs all the software components needed (Wordpress + WooCommerce + wp-pagopa-gateway-cineca).
+See this Docker file: [Dockerfile](https://github.com/ScuolaNormaleSuperiore/wp-pagopa-gateway-cineca/blob/main/setup/Docker/Dockerfile).

+The commands to build and run the container are:
+- docker build -t myshop-img -f Dockerfile .
+- docker run -p 80:80 -p 3306:3306 --name=myshop -d myshop-img

+To get the container shell run:
+- docker exec -it myshop /bin/bash

+To url of the e-commerce is: http://localhost/myshop/ .

+To log in as Administrator the url is: http://localhost/mio-account/ and the account is: manager / password

+On the container you can find the Adminer tool to check the database tables.
+The url of Adminer is: http://localhost/adminer.php
+To configure it use these parameters:
+- System: Mysql
+- Server: 127.0.0.1
+- Utente: admin
+- Password: admin
+- Database: myshop

 ## Repository